evil-in/amz_bestsellers_books/README.md

 <p> This gets the top 100 bestsellers books from the main page and the top 100 from each genre page. </p>

 ### Method:
-* Make a request to each URL using selenium.
+1. Make a request to each URL using selenium webdriver and grab the source code.
-* Scroll through the page - this needs to be done to get past the AJAX.
-* Once the entire page has loaded then grab the source code.
-* Parse the HTML through the LXML parser in BeautifulSoup.
+2. Parse the HTML through the LXML parser in BeautifulSoup.
-* Then identify the data points using CSS selectors and create a dataframe.
+3. Then identify the data points using CSS selectors and save the data as a dataframe.

 ### Dependencies:
 * Google Chrome driver - download from the site according to browser settings. [(download here)](https://chromedriver.chromium.org/downloads)